WillOram/AzureAD-incident-response/README.md

   * Azure AD Service Principal Sign-In Logs (Preview) (Needs to be configured in Azure AD diagnostic settings)
   * Azure AD Provisioning Logs (Needs to be configured in Azure AD diagnostic settings)
   * Azure AD Risky Sign-In events (Needs to be configured in Azure AD diagnostic settings)
-* SecurityEvents
-* Office365
+* SecurityEvents - with process creation auditing configured on tier 0 systems (if Defender is not deployed and DeviceProcessEvents can be used)
+* Office365 - OfficeActivity (Exchange Online, OneDrive, Teams) (if not already onboarded to Sentinel retained for 90 days E3 / 1 year E5 in the Unified Audit Logs.
+These have to be manually enabled by the organisation.)
-* Microsoft 365 Defender
+* Microsoft 365 Defender - includes MDATP raw data
+* Microsoft Defender for Endpoint
+* AzureMonitor(IIS)

 ### Other useful commands